Milani-K/HTML-CSS/README.md

 * A label element also consists of an opening and a closing tag (<label></label>)
 * An input element only has an opening tag (<Input name="name">

+# W
-# what are forms for?
+                                        hat are forms for?

 * logging into websites :
   Accessing online accounts securely with usernames and password.